AlgyJr/ios_guides/Project-Basics.md

 ## Overview

 This page covers the basics of working with an Xcode project.
-By the end of it, you should what every file in your project does, and the core files found in every app.
+By the end of it, you should know what every file in your project does, and the core files found in every app.

 ## File Types